trilitech/tezos-developer-docs/docs/tutorials/security/part-3.md

 An Oracle is made of two parts:

-- Offchain: The data collector that pushes data to the onchain contract
+- Off-chain: The data collector that pushes data to the on-chain contract
-- Onchain: The contract that stores the data and exposes it to other contracts.
+- On-chain: The contract that stores the data and exposes it to other contracts.
 Generally, a call for information involves monetization and so, some fees apply.

 Who controls the oracle?
 A single company or person may control the oracle.
 In this case, they can manipulate the data, be hacked, or the service can go down and block the full flow of execution.